qodesmith/typer/README.md

 ## Showcase

 Have you done something cool with Typer.js?
 Have an awesome site / use-case you'd like to share?
 [Contact me!](https://twitter.com/Qodesmith) I'd love to show off your awesomeness with a link here.

+* * *

+## Feature Requests

+> I think I thought of everything, but I thought wrong once, even though I think I'm right.

+O.o
+If you think of a feature you feel would be an awesome addition to Typer, make a comment in the [issue](https://github.com/qodesmith/typer/issues) section or create a [pull request](https://github.com/qodesmith/typer/pulls).
+I'm all ears.